conda/constructor/docs/source/construct-yaml.md

 `conclusion_file` and `conclusion_text` are provided,
 `conclusion_file` takes precedence.
 (MacOS only).

-If the installer is for windows and conclusion file type is nsi, it will use the nsi script to add in extra pages and the conclusion file at the end of the installer.
+If the installer is for Windows, the file type must be nsi.

 ### `conclusion_text`